Travel.State.Gov > Intercountry Adoption > Country Information > Maldives Intercountry Adoption Information

-Exercise increased caution in Maldives due to terrorism and civil unrest.
+Exercise increased caution in Maldives due to terrorism.

 If you decide to travel to Maldives: